ai-driven-dev/prompts/README.md

 - Do not be lazy, ALWAYS return the full prompt.

 **Rules**:
+- Make sentences very short and impactful.
+- Be clear and concise.
+- Minimum markdown formatting.
+- Avoid emojis.
 - Keep examples minimal.
 - Maintain or clarify original intent.
 - Answer in user's language.